Ground state energy of dilute Bose gases in 1D: Introduction

 \subsection{Open problems}

-\begin{enumerate} \item \textbf{The second-order term.} The second-order expansions \eqref{result3D} and \eqref{result2D} of the ground state energy of the dilute Bose gas hold (3D), and are expected to hold (2D), for a wide class of potentials.
+\begin{enumerate} \item \textbf{The second-order term.} The second-order expansions \eqref{result3D} and \eqref{result2D} of the ground state energy of the dilute Bose gas in 3D and 2D hold for a wide class of potentials.
 As motivated in the introduction, the same might be true in the 1D expansion \eqref{LLenergyina}.
+However, techniques that are used in higher dimensions, such as (variants of) Bogoliubov theory, are not expected to be successful in 1D, given the ground state resembles Girardeau's gas of impenetrable bosons and is far from being a condensate or quasi-free bosonic state.

-\item \textbf{Momentum distribution.} As mentioned in Footnote \ref{momremark}, even though the 1D free Fermi ground state \eqref{fermisolution} and Girardeau's bosonic equivalent \eqref{girardeausolution} have the same energy, their momentum distributions are very different.
-In the thermodynamic limit, the free Fermi ground state has a uniform momentum distribution up to the Fermi momentum $|k|\leq k_F=\pi\rho$.
-Girardeau's state has the same quasi-momentum distribution, but the momentum distribution diverges like $1/\sqrt{k}$ for small $k$ \cite{lenard1964momentum,vaidya1979one}.
+\item \textbf{Momentum distribution.} As mentioned in Footnote \ref{momremark}, even though the 1D free Fermi ground state \eqref{fermisolution} and Girardeau's bosonic equivalent \eqref{girardeausolution} have the same energy, their momentum distributions differ.
+In the thermodynamic limit, the free Fermi ground state has a uniform momentum distribution, up to the Fermi momentum $|k|\leq k_F=\pi\rho$.
+Girardeau's state has the same quasi-momentum distribution, but the momentum distribution itself diverges like $1/\sqrt{k}$ for small $k$ \cite{lenard1964momentum,vaidya1979one}.
 At finite $N$, the $k=0$ occupation is $O(1)$ for fermions, while it is $O(\sqrt{N})$ for bosons.\\ It is also possible to study the Lieb--Liniger ground state in this way \cite{colcelli2018deviations}.
 The bosonic zero-momentum occupation $\lambda_0$ in the limit $c/\rho\gg1$ is predicted to be

 and one can ask if this holds for general potentials as well.
-The same question can be posed in the context of anyons \cite{colcelli2018deviations}, as the full prediction seems to be
+The same question can be posed in the context of anyons \cite{colcelli2018deviations}, as the full prediction seems to be \cite{colcelli2018deviations,batchelor2006one}